awswithchetan/aws-solution-video-testimonial/README.md

 # Video Testimonial App

-A serverless web app that lets anyone record and submit a video testimonial for the **AWS Solutions Architect Associate course by Chetan Agrawal** on Udemy.
+A serverless web app that lets anyone record and submit a video testimonial.
+Testimonial video is stored in your S3 bucket.
 No server required — fully hosted on AWS using S3, CloudFront, API Gateway, and Lambda.

 ## Architecture